Two attacked by cougar identified; wildlife officials say predator was ’emaciated’

 Tom Fulcoloro, founder of Seattle Bike Blog, wrote a story about Brooks, who preferred to be called “they.”
 Brooks started a Seattle chapter of Friends on Bikes to help women of color, trans and non-conforming people become interested in bicycling.

 While cougar attacks on people are not unheard of, this animal’s behavior was very abnormal, Myers said.
 Initially, the cougar started to chase them down the road.
-They stopped, made noise and one of them swung a bike at it attempted to distract and frighten it, which is what’s recommended during encounters.
+They stopped, made noise and one of them swung a bike at it in an attempt to distract and frighten it, which is what’s recommended during encounters.
 The animal appeared to have left, he said, but, instead, it circled back and pounced on Sederbaum’s head.

 “The cougar had his head in his jaws and was shaking him violently,” Myers said.